ro-mish/trimmed-means-implementation/README.md

 - The similar final results (appx 500) suggest both implementations are statistically sound, even with different data

 This validates that our Go implementation of the trimmed mean algorithm is working as expected, producing statistically meaningful results comparable to the implementation in R.

+## Gen AI Disclosure
+Gen AI conversation history for this repo can be found in genAI-usage.txt